ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 snail shell.
 "How to play chess, how to be a gentleman."
 She punched Hero's arm.
 They were old friends.

 ---

-Brent took the long MRT ride to the edge of the city, and then walked up a road bordered by tufted grass.
+Brent took the long Metro Rapid Transit ride to the edge of the city, and then walked up a winding road bordered by tufted grass.
 It was drizzling.

----

-Waking up in Hero's home was refreshing.
+It was refreshing to wake up in Hero's home.
 The winter sun had warmed the wooden floors of the guest bedroom, inviting Brent to get out of bed.

 Brent ate breakfast sitting beneath one of the pieces of calligraphy that Hero had helped him read and understand.
-The task of finishing his essays lay ahead of him.

 He procrastinated by sitting in the dark laundry room, petting Helsa.

 When it got dark, Brent tried to use some of Hero's fancy ingredients to make dinner.
 The pasta ended up being too salty.
 The pot lay unwashed in the soapstone sink until he realized that Helsa would happily lick it clean.

+auntie

 ---